-Optus has expanded its 4G network, with additional coverage for Canberra.
+Optus has expanded its 4G network, about it with additional coverage for Canberra.

 The 4G TD-LTE network is currently available in 13 sites within the city centre and plans to expand to more than 50 sites in Canberra over the later half of this year.

-By upgrading it to 4G TD-LTE, data will be running at a higher frequency of 2300 Mhz where users can upload and download within the same frequency but at different times.
+By upgrading it to 4G TD-LTE, viagra sale data will be running at a higher frequency of 2300 Mhz where users can upload and download within the same frequency but at different times.

 Other areas of Australia that aren’t on the updated network are using FD-LTE where data runs through two separate frequency channels in each direction on a 1800 MHz spectrum.